SGN-047/TicTacToe_python_udemy/README.md

 # TicTacToe_python_udemy
-A python code that lets two users play python by pressing on numbers
+A python code that lets two users play tictactoe by pressing on numbers